noetl/noetl/README.md

 subprocess, import EHDB, open logs, connect to storage, or add gateway/server data paths.

+`noetl.core.ehdb_adapter.ehdb_local_reference_summary_invocation_from_env`
+builds the first concrete helper command:
+`ehdb-local-reference summary --log <path>`.
+Worker/playbook contexts may pass that invocation to `noetl.core.ehdb_adapter.execute_ehdb_helper_json`, which runs the helper without a shell, captures stdout/stderr, enforces a timeout, and decodes a JSON object.
+Disabled configuration returns `None`, and gateway/API/server local-reference roles remain rejected by the contract.
+This runner is for bounded local diagnostics and integration tests; it does not import Rust EHDB, open storage from the gateway, replace platform dependencies, or create persistent per-tenant processes.

 ## Repository model (ai-meta driven)

 NoETL development is now coordinated through the `ai-meta` repository: